What Are The Financial Documents Required For Small Businesses?

-In business, two of the most commonly used words are: profit and loss.
-The size and the nature of the business may not be important here as the underlying principal of making profits while reducing losses is the fundamental piece that completes the puzzle of the whole business.
+Two of the most commonly used words in business are profit and loss.
+The business’s size and nature may not be necessary here, as the underlying principle of making profits while reducing losses is the fundamental piece that completes the puzzle of the whole business.

-But how do businesses actually keep track of the profit and loss that they experience every month?
+But how do businesses keep track of the profit and loss they experience every month?

-The system of recording this profit and loss is embedded in the way a business manages its financial documents.
+Recording this profit and loss is embedded in how a business manages its financial documents.
 While these financial statement documents may be quite complex and varied for larger firms, they are comprised of only a few parts for a small business.

 Do you know the reason why small businesses usually fail?
-They fail because the owners fail to keep tabs on firm’s cash flows as well as financial position.
+They fail because the owners fail to keep tabs on the firm’s cash flows and financial position.

-And of course when they fail to make proper decisions based on these cash flows and financial position.
+And, of course, when they fail to make proper decisions based on these cash flows and financial positions.

 If you own a small business, here is a list of 3 financial documents that are most likely to give you a complete picture of your financial position and where you stand as a business.
-Getting to know the basics of these financial documents will charter a future course of action that is likely to benefit your business.
+Knowing the basics of these financial documents will charter a future course of action that will likely benefit your business.

 Think of the balance sheet as a snapshot of the current financial position of your business.
-Although many investors skip the balance sheet part and go straight to the income statement for gauging the financial worth of a company, balance sheet is what they should start with.
+Although many investors skip the balance sheet part and go straight to the income statement to gauge a company’s monetary worth, the balance sheet is what they should start with.
 Why?
-Because balance sheet is a condensed and summarized version of your business’s fiscal health as it contains key financial information at a given date.
+Because balance sheet is a condensed and summarized version of your business’s fiscal health as it contains critical financial information at a given date.

 - Liabilities: the obligations of a firm or what the firm owes is mentioned in the liabilities section of the balance sheet.
-It shows what a business owes to its suppliers, customers, banks, etc. and what its obligations are such as borrowed loans and payables.
+It shows what a business owes to its suppliers, customers, banks, etc., and its obligations, such as borrowed loans and payables.

 Think of your income statement as your business’s report card.

-While balance sheet shows a snapshot of your business’s financial position at a fixed date, an income statement (also called profit and loss statement) provides an overview of how your small business is doing over a time period.
+While a balance sheet shows a snapshot of your business’s financial position at a fixed date, an income statement (also called a profit and loss) provides an overview of how your small business is doing over time.

-An income statement shows how profitable a business is by giving an estimate of the expenses and the cost of goods sold.
+An income statement shows a business’s profitability by estimating the expenses and the cost of goods sold.
 You can calculate the profitability of your business by subtracting your expenses from your total revenues to generate an estimate of profit or loss position.

-The bottom line or net profit (or loss) will determine what expenses you should really be focusing on and what expenses you should curb as unnecessary.
-Where a balance sheet shows what you owe to others, an income statement shows how your business is doing in terms of the losses or profits it is generating—how much cash is left to grow your business and to cover your debts.
+The bottom line or net profit (or loss) will determine what expenses you should focus on and what costs you should curb as unnecessary.
+Where a balance sheet shows what you owe to others, an income statement shows how your business is doing in terms of the losses or profits it generates—how much cash is left to grow your business and cover your debts.

-When an investor looks at your business plan, he will most probably refer to your income statement to assess what you are spending on and how much you are spending.
+When an investor looks at your business plan, he will most probably refer to your income statement to assess your spending and how much you are spending.

-Even if your small business is drawing up profits, it might be facing difficulties in managing its cash.
-This is because cash doesn’t necessarily flow into your business the same way that it flows out.
+Even if your small business is drawing profits, it might face difficulties managing its cash.
+This is because money doesn’t necessarily flow into your business the same way that it flows out.

-Unlike both balance sheet and income statement, statement of cash flows compares between two consecutive time periods such as beginning and end of the month, dividing the cash flows into operating, investing, and financial cash flows.
+Unlike the balance sheet and income statements, the statement of cash flows compares two consecutive periods, such as the beginning and end of the month, dividing the cash flows into operating, investing, and financial cash flows.

-The 3 financial statements mentioned above give a complete account of the financial viability of your business, making it easier for you to take decisions based on the numbers contained in these documents.
+The three financial statements mentioned above give a complete account of the economic viability of your business, making it easier for you to make decisions based on the numbers contained in these documents.

 Usually drawn at the end of each accounting cycle, these financial documents are more than just documents for your firm.
-They are a means to expand your business if you are planning to localize in other markets and this will be done through the help of a professional localization partner.
+They are a means to expand your business if you plan to localize in other markets, and this will be done through the help of a professional localization partner.

 Managing a business is not an easy task.
-But once a business learns to interpret these financial statements accurately and take strategic steps based on these statements will it be able to make a worthy “profit” in the market, and only then will it be able to stay ahead of the competition.
+But once a company learns to interpret these financial statements accurately and take strategic steps based on them, it will be able to make a worthy “profit” in the market, and only then will it be able to stay ahead of the competition.

 Many small businesses burn and fizzle out in their infancy—and the reason is an inability to make decisions based on these financial statements.
-The real challenge, therefore, is to comprehend and interpret these financial tools in a way so as to make careful and analytical decisions for your business—irrespective of the nature of your small business.
+The real challenge, therefore, is to comprehend and interpret these financial tools to make careful and analytical decisions for your business—irrespective of the nature of your small business.